IWE Retrieve

 ## Overview

-[child](child) <- Block reference creates parent-child relationship
+[child](child) <- Inclusion link creates parent-child relationship

 The child document shows: **Parent documents:** [Parent Document](parent) > Overview